mardeldev/mardel-news-network/README.md

 ### API request rate limits and stubbing

-The Guardian and Aylien text summarisation APIs are severely rate-limited.
+The Guardian text summarisation APIs is severely rate-limited.

 **Please stub your tests so you don't exceed the daily limit.
 Otherwise, all requests will be rejected and your app will stop working!**